sathvik23reddy/Fact_Geek/README.md

 -> Fact Geek is an Android app built using Kotlin, taking into consideration of the "Android Architecture Components".
 -> The main intent is to provide the user with facts on a simple swipe action.
+-> The app is based on MVVM Architecture and uses co-routines to execute tasks asynchronously.
--> The app uses OkHttp to make an API Call to fetch the fact and presents it to the user on a animated gradient background.
+-> It uses OkHttp to make an API Call to fetch the fact and presents it to the user on a animated gradient background.
 -> The Animated Gradient Background is inspired by the Instagram's login page and is soothing to the eye with a choice of dark-themed colors.
 -> The user can Swipe left(implemented as OnSwipeTouchListener) for a new fact and Swipe right to save their fact(Room Database).
 -> The saved fact can then be viewed in the saved menu which uses a RecyclerView to present the facts.